Culture + Community in a Time of Transformation: A Special Edition of Culture Track

 LaPlaca Cohen is excited to share the new phase of the “Culture + Community” research in collaboration with Slover Linett and Yancey Consulting.
 The second wave of this national study, Culture + Community in a Time of Transformation: A Special Edition of Culture Track, includes an even broader frame for culture (from libraries to parks, music venues, and festivals), as well as deeper involvement with small, rural or BIPOC-serving organizations.

-In addition to fielding Wave 2 of the quantitative Culture + Community study, we have also embarked on a qualitative exploration of the role of creativity, joy, belonging, and connection in the lives of Black and African American adults around the nation.
-This research involved in-depth, open-ended interviews with 50 individuals across the U.S., and took a humanistic and participant-guided approach to understanding how arts and culture work in participants’ lives and communities.
-A strategic activations report based on the findings from this research will be available at the beginning of 2022.
+In addition to fielding Wave 2 of the quantitative Culture + Community study, we also embarked on a qualitative exploration of the role of creativity, joy, belonging, and connection in the lives of Black and African American adults around the nation.
+By placing Black experiences at the center of this examination, we aim to learn from Black communities, highlight their lived experiences, and illuminate the way forward with their perspectives.

 Funding for Culture + Community in a Time of Transformation: A Special Edition of Culture Track is generously provided by The Wallace Foundation, Barr Foundation, William Penn Foundation, Knight Foundation, Art Bridges, Aroha Philanthropies, and The Terra Foundation for American Art, with support from NORC/Amerispeak, and FocusVision.